-11.3.2 Download via USB Stick
+12.3.2 Download via USB Stick

-- The USB stick have to be formatted in a linux compatible file system like FAT.
+- The USB storage device have to be formatted in a linux compatible file system like FAT.
 Connect a USB stick to the USB port of the LANTIME: - The USB Memory Stick Menu opens automatically.
-Press "OK" to confirm. - You can use the up and down arrows to move through the menu. - Use the "Write diagnostic File to USB stick" option to write the current diagnostic file to the USB stick. - You can find the Diagnostic File by opening the LANTIME folder and continue on to the Diag folder.
+Press "OK" to confirm. - You can use the up and down arrows to move through the menu. - Use the "Write diagnostic File to USB stick" option to write the current diagnostic file to the USB storage device. - You can find the Diagnostic File by opening the LANTIME folder and continue on to the Diag folder.